vikashd/dot-portal/README.md

 ## Notes

-When committing your changes, if there are any Prettier errors with formatting (run as part of the `precommit` hook) use the `--no-verify` option to by pass it.
+When committing your changes, if there are any Prettier errors with formatting (run as part of the `precommit` hook) bypass it using the `--no-verify` option.